cert-manager/website/content/en/docs/configuration/venafi.md

 ## Creating an Issuer resource

-A single Venafi `Issuer` represents a single 'zone' within the Venafi API, therefore you must create an `Issuer` resource for each Venafi Zone you want to obtain certificates from.
+A single Venafi `Issuer` represents a single Venafi 'zone' so you must create one `Issuer` resource for each zone you want to use.
+A zone is a single entity that combines the policy that governs certificate issuance with information about how certificates are organized in Venafi to identify the business application and establish ownership.

 You can configure your `Issuer` resource to either issue certificates only within a single namespace, or cluster-wide (using a `ClusterIssuer` resource).